Need Help or Found an Issue?

 Component Details Table

 Each row represents one wind component, ordered from largest to smallest spatial scale (Component 0 = largest, highest indices = smallest).
-Multiple components combine to create realistic, multi-scale wind patterns.
+Multiple components combine to create simulated, multi-scale wind patterns.

 Field: Component name ("Component N") or "Composite" showing the combined effect of all components.